static-frame/static-frame/doc/source/articles/freethread.md

 Evaluating performance characteristics of a complex data structure like a DataFrame requires testing many types of DataFrames.
 The following performance test panels perform row-wise function application on nine different DataFrame types, testing all combinations of three shapes and three levels of type homogeneity.

 For a fixed number of elements (e.g., 1 million), three shapes are tested: tall (10,000 by 100), square (1,000 by 1,000), and wide (100 by 10,0000).
 To vary type homogeneity, three categories of synthetic data are defined: columnar (no adjacent columns have the same type), mixed (groups of four adjacent columns share the same type), and uniform (all columns are the same type).
-StaticFrame permits adjacent columns of the same type to be represented by two-dimensional NumPy arrays, reducing the costs of column transversal and row formation.
+StaticFrame permits adjacent columns of the same type to be represented as two-dimensional NumPy arrays, reducing the costs of column transversal and row formation.
 At the uniform extreme, an entire DataFrame can be represented by one two-dimensional array.
 Synthetic data is produced with the [frame-fixtures](https://github.com/static-frame/frame-fixtures) package.

 The same function is used: `lambda s: s.loc[(s % 2) == 0].sum()`.
 While a more efficient implementation is possible using NumPy directly, this function approximates common applications where many intermediate `Series` are created.